cuba-platform/ldap-addon/README.md

 5. Click *OK* to confirm the operation.

-6. Before using the component as a part of your application, it is vital to configure initial values for connecting to the LDAP server, and to set up basic attribute names for the LDAP user in the `app.properties` file.
+6. Before using the component as a part of your application, configure initial values for connecting to the LDAP server and set up basic attribute names of the LDAP user in the `app.properties` file.
 An example of how to set up these properties is given below.
 Learn more about the application properties in  [Aappendix A](#appendix-a-application-properties).

 ```properties